 This section presents the design and results of a novel, large-scale household survey tailored to uncover households' policy functions.
+Our goal is to detect whether households quick-fix and, if so, uncover what quick-fixes they employ.
 We find that the majority of households quick-fix by applying simple rules of full consumption or savings responses (MPCs of 0 or 1) to sufficiently small shocks.
 Quick-fixing behaviors are heterogeneous in the population, poorly explained by financial and demographic characteristics, and highly explanatory of MPC heterogeneity across households and shocks.
-Moreover, we find that households deliberate
+Moreover, we find that households deliberate less about quick-fix consumption decisions.
+We argue that these patterns are in line with the quick-fixing model (as described in Section 2) but not with leading alternatives.